 Just how far should you take service level agreements in a SIAM world?

-Service Integration & Management (SIAM) is the name given when an organisation adopts a multi-vendor sourcing approach, which necessitates the need for a Service Management function to be created which is able to span this multi-vendor environment and integrate the services provided by these towers into a set of end-to-end service outcomes.
+Service Integration & Management (SIAM) is the name given when an organisation adopts a multi-vendor sourcing approach.
+This approach requires the need for a Service Management function to be created, with the ability to span this multi-vendor environment and integrate the services provided by these towers into a set of end-to-end service outcomes.

 As more organisations seek to adopt this SIAM approach, it is vital that the Service architecture model is understood.
 In other words, the services provided by the managed service providers, internal service providers and the SIAM function form a coherent whole and are understood by all parties.